History of company law in the United Kingdom: South Sea Bubble

 A similar chartered company, the South Sea Company, was established in 1711 to trade in the Spanish South American colonies, but met with less success.
 The South Sea Company's monopoly rights were backed by the Treaty of Utrecht, signed in 1713 as a settlement following the War of Spanish Succession, which gave the United Kingdom an assiento to supply slaves and engage in limited trade in other goods in the region for a period of thirty years.
 The trading started slowly and was in any case limited in extent by the terms of the assiento, but it was hoped that it would lead to breaking into the traditionally closed Spanish markets in America.
 Investors in the UK, enticed by extravagant promises of profit from the company promoters, bought thousands of shares.
 By 1717, the South Sea Company was so wealthy that it assumed the public debt of the UK government.
 This accelerated the inflation of the share price further, as did the Bubble Act 1720, which (possibly with the motive of protecting the South Sea Company from competition) prohibited the establishment of any companies without a Royal Charter.
 The share price rose so rapidly that people began buying shares merely in order to sell them at a higher price, which in turn led to higher share prices.
 This was the first speculative bubble the country had seen, but by the end of 1720, the bubble had "burst", and the share price sank from £1000 to under £100.
 As bankruptcies and recriminations ricocheted through government and high society, the mood against corporations, and errant directors, was bitter.

 Prohibition

-The Bubble Act 1720's prohibition on establishing companies remained in force until 1824.
+The Bubble Act 1720s prohibition on establishing companies remained in force until 1824.